 Southern Glebe Point Road, near the university, is a short walk or bus ride from Central Station and is lined with cafes, bars, shops and restaurants.
 Browse Gleebooks and the popular Glebe Markets every Saturday at Glebe Public School, and check out the events calendar for festivals and fairs.

 You can walk from the school to the heritage-listed Tramsheds Harold Park, home to provedores, cafes, restaurants and bars.
 Alternatively, take the light rail from Central Station or Darling Harbour and alight at Jubilee Station for this delicious destination in a former tramway depot, built in 1904.

 One of the attractions in this vibrant inner Sydney neighbourhood is spectacular vistas on the Glebe Foreshore Walk from Bicentennial Park, near the Tramsheds, to Blackwattle Bay and the Sydney Fish Market.
 Reserve a table at the acclaimed Boathouse on Blackwattle Bay, a waterside restaurant.

 Glebe is one of Sydney’s oldest areas, with more than 20 heritage-listed buildings and rows of 19th century terrace houses.
 Heritage pubs and small bars are plentiful.
-Sip a pint in the English-style Friend in Hand, and enjoy comedy at the ., visit the art deco
+Sip a pint in the English-style Nag’s Head Hotel, visit the art deco Friend in Hand, and enjoy comedy at the Harold Park Hotel.